HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/advanced/2021-06-01-attacks-on-blockchain.md

 Each General now has a ledger of events that is always synchronized with the other General's ledgers without a central party being in charge of the coordination.
 Every time a block gets mined, all the participants agree on the order of events for the last couple of minutes.
 Getting back to our general's problem, now they have a way of knowing if all of them are going to attack, or if they should retread collectively.

 Critics might point out that a Proof-of-Work blockchain is not truly Byzantine Fault Tolerant because there is no finality to the consensus.
 The more confirmations a transaction, or more generally speaking a piece of information contained in a block, has, the higher the probability of this information being final.
 But there is always a non-zero probability, that a fork will occur, and a different, longer chain will replace the old one.
-If you are not familiar with the longest chain rule have a look at our article about consensus mechanisms/mining.
+If you are not familiar with the longest chain rule have a look at our article about consensus <a href="{{ site.baseurl }}{% post_url /technology/advanced/2021-02-06-consensus-mechanisms.md %}">mechanisms</a>
+/<a href="{{ site.baseurl }}{% post_url /technology/advanced/2021-02-06-2021-02-07-mining.md %}">mining</a>.

 Looking at PoW blockchains with a lot of hash rate, such as the Bitcoin blockchain, the chances of a fork to occur after a block has 6 confirmations on top of it are considered to be small enough to call the block final.
 In our article on 51% Attacks in the advanced section, we will take a look at the math behind calculating those chances.